dataarts/dat.gui/README.md

 # dat-gui

-With very little code, dat gui creates an interface that you can use to modify variables.
+dat-gui creates an interface that you can use to modify variables with very little code.

-## Basic Usage
+### Basic Usage

 Download the [minified library]( todo ) and include it in your html.